Alkaloid: Properties

 Most alkaloids contain oxygen in their molecular structure; those compounds are usually colorless crystals at ambient conditions.
 Oxygen-free alkaloids, such as nicotine or coniine, are typically volatile, colorless, oily liquids.
 Some alkaloids are colored, like berberine (yellow) and sanguinarine (orange).

 Most alkaloids are weak bases, but some, such as theobromine and theophylline, are amphoteric.
 Many alkaloids dissolve poorly in water but readily dissolve in organic solvents, such as diethyl ether, chloroform or 1,2-dichloroethane.
 Caffeine, cocaine, codeine and nicotine are slightly soluble in water (with a solubility of ≥1g/L), whereas others, including morphine and yohimbine are very slightly water-soluble (0.1–1 g/L).
 Alkaloids and acids form salts of various strengths.
 These salts are usually freely soluble in water and ethanol and poorly soluble in most organic solvents.
 Exceptions include scopolamine hydrobromide, which is soluble in organic solvents, and the water-soluble quinine sulfate.

 Most alkaloids have a bitter taste or are poisonous when ingested.
 Alkaloid production in plants appeared to have evolved in response to feeding by herbivorous animals; however, some animals have evolved the ability to detoxify alkaloids.
 Some alkaloids can produce developmental defects in the offspring of animals that consume but cannot detoxify the alkaloids.
 One example is the alkaloid cyclopamine, produced in the leaves of corn lily.
 During the 1950s, up to 25% of lambs born by sheep that had grazed on corn lily had serious facial deformations.
-These ranged from deformed jaws to cyclopia (see picture).
+These ranged from deformed jaws to cyclopia.
 After decades of research, in the 1980s, the compound responsible for these deformities was identified as the alkaloid 11-deoxyjervine, later renamed to cyclopamine.